shajal-kumer/gsap-animation/README.md

 # GSAP Animation Practice

-This repo is the part of my frot-end development journey.
-In modern web app we can see there are using so many web animation.
-So i practice GSAP for web animation.
-GSAP is really a very awesome and simple but very powerfull animation libray.
+This repo is part of my frot-end development journey.
+In the modern web app, we can see there are using so many web animations.
+So I have practised GSAP for web animation.
+GSAP is really a very awesome and simple but very powerful animation library.

 ## Demo